cathybgyz/zimenglyu/_posts/2018-11-27-tflite-android-ndk-eng.markdown

 )
 ~~~

-Run `./configure` and answer yes when the script asks to automatically configure the `./WORKSPACE`.
+Run `./configure` and answer yes when asked to automatically configure the `./WORKSPACE`.
 And match the SDK and NDK versions and paths with what you installed in Android Studio.

-Go to `tensorflow/lite` folder and add the following to the BUILD file:
+Next, go to `tensorflow/lite` directory and add the following to the `BUILD` file:

+_NOTE: older versions of the Tensorflow repository locate the `lite` folder inside `tensorflow/contrib`.
+These `BUILD` settings will not work unless you adjust for the proper paths._

 ~~~
 cc_binary(